jonlpersson/ed-latimore/site/_category_pages/book-summaries-and-ed-latimore-quotes.md

 ---
 category: Book Summaries And Ed Latimore Quotes
-title: Book Summaries and Ed Latimore Quotes
+title: Book Summaries And Ed Latimore Quotes
 description: >-
   Quotes from Ed Latimore and the summaries and reviews of books that Ed Latimore has read or written
 hero:
-  label: Book Summaries and Ed Latimore Quotes
+  label: Book Summaries And Ed Latimore Quotes
   heading: >-
     Quotes from Ed Latimore and the summaries and reviews of books that Ed Latimore has read or written